Raspberries can be a delicious and refreshing treat for us, so can chickens eat raspberries? And, if so, do they provide them any health benefits?

 Can Chickens Eat Raspberries?

 Yes, chickens can eat raspberries!
 In fact, they absolutely love eating them.
 Raspberries, when combined with a good balanced regular diet, can be an excellent treat that is also beneficial to your entire chicken flock's health and wellbeing.

 Yes, for the most part, raspberries are safe for chickens to eat.
 However, they do contain xylitol, part of what gives raspberries their sweet flavor and a substance used in many artificial sweeteners, which can be toxic to chickens and other birds and lead to hypoglycemia, pancreas failure, and liver failure.

 So, you will want to make sure your chickens are maintaining good health as you feed this treat.
-Just like there are other foods like rhubarb and asparagus that also contain toxins, but can be fed to your chickens safely with caution.
+Just like chickens can eat rhubarb and chickens can eat asparagus, even though they also contain toxins, as long as they are fed with caution, they can be safely eaten.